-3.4.3 If the procured raw material includes only a proportion of certified content, then only the quantity corresponding to the actual certification percentage claimed by the supplier can enter the calculation formula as certified content.
+3.3.3 If the procured raw material includes only a proportion of certified content, then only the quantity corresponding to the actual certification percentage claimed by the supplier can enter the calculation formula as certified content.
 The rest of that raw material shall enter the calculation as other raw material.

-3.4.4 The shall calculate the certification percentage either as a simple or rolling average percentage.
+3.3.4 The certified organization shall calculate the certification percentage either as a simple or rolling average percentage.
 Refer to Appendix 1 of this document for the definitions of simple and rolling average calculations.

-3.4.5 The applying the simple certification percentage shall base the calculation of Pc (the certification percentage) for each product group on the figures for Vc (certified content) and Vo (other raw material) for that specific product group.
+3.3.5 The certified organization applying the simple certification percentage shall base the calculation of Pc (the certification percentage) for each product group on the figures for Vc (certified content) and Vo (other raw material) for that specific product group.
 As a result, it is necessary for the organization applying this method to know the percentage of certified content before any product of the product group is sold or transferred.

 The claim period shall not exceed three months of production.

-3.4.6 The applying the rolling average certification percentage shall base the calculation of Pc (the certification percentage) for each product group and claim period on the figures for Vc (certified content) and Vo (other raw material) for a specified number of prior claim period.
+3.3.6 The certified organization applying the rolling average certification percentage shall base the calculation of Pc (the certification percentage) for each product group and claim period on the figures for Vc (certified content) and Vo (other raw material) for a specified number of prior claim period.

 The time period covered by the specified number of prior claim periods shall not exceed 12 months.